Close

 Renting is a great choice if you’re planning a temporary stay or if you simply want to get a feel for different Parisian neighborhoods before making a long-term commitment.

 Homelike should be your first port of call.
-Our platform specializes in providing fully furnished and serviced apartments as well as coliving spaces, perfect for both short-term and long-term stays.
+Our platform specializes in providing fully furnished and serviced apartments as well as coliving spaces in Paris, perfect for both short-term and long-term stays.
 We cater to various needs, whether you’re a solo traveler needing a compact space or a family requiring a larger property.

 Other options include Lodgis and Paris Attitude.